-In addition to discussing earnings in accordance with IFRS, this MD&A provides EBITDA as a supplementary earnings measure, which is defined as earnings before income taxes, dividend income, interest income, interest expense, depreciation, amortization and impairment losses related to property and equipment.
+In addition to discussing earnings in accordance with IFRS, this MD&A provides EBITDA as a supplementary earnings measure, which is defined as earnings before income taxes, dividend income, interest income, impairment losses on available-for-sale financial assets, interest expense, depreciation, amortization and impairment losses related to property and equipment.
 The Company also discloses same store sales, which are defined as sales generated by stores that have been open for at least one year.
 The Company believes these measures provide meaningful information on the Company's performance and operating results.
 However, readers should know that these non-GAAP financial measures have no standardized meaning as prescribed by IFRS and may not be comparable to similar measures presented by other companies.
 Accordingly, they should not be considered in isolation.

-The following table reconciles EBITDA to earnings before income taxes disclosed in the unaudited interim condensed statements of earnings for the three and six months ended July 30, 2011 and July 31, 2010:
+The following table reconciles EBITDA to earnings before income taxes disclosed in the unaudited interim condensed statements of earnings for the three and nine months ended October 29, 2011 and October 30, 2010: